MasterOfMastersDestoyerOfWorlds/Ixdar/README.md

 The general idea will be this:

-* Find the next Knot in the list
+* Dive into the first knot in the list until we find a knot with no sub-Knots.
-* Find its external matches
+* Find the base Knot's external matches.
-* Figure out what segment to cut based on the externals
+* Figure out what segments to cut based on the externals.
+* Figure out which side of each segment to match to from the externals (these matched points will be labeled KnotPoints).
+* Figure out how to connect the unmatched points (referred to as CutPoints) to each other.
-* Add the Knot's points into the list
+* Add the minimal ordering into the list of the sub Knot's parent.
-* Repeat until we don't have any Knots left in the list
+* Repeat until we don't have any Knots left in the list.

-There are a few edge cases around how to figure out the cut segment, but for the most part this will work.

 Our cutting algorithm will not work on a nested knot, so if the knot we are trying to cut has a height greater than 1 we will need to recursively cut it internally.

 ### Cutting Loop

+    Key:

+    a <-> b direct connection between a and b

+    a <-> ... <-> b points in between a and b not explicitly represented

+    a | b cut in the connection manifold between a and b

 Once we have the two externals and the flat knot <b>K</b> we are trying to cut, we will enter the cutting loop.
-The idea is we will have a doubly nested loop that iterates over the segments of <b>K</b> making for a N<sup>3</sup> operation.
+The idea is we will have a doubly nested loop that iterates over the segments of <b>K</b> making for a N<sup>3</sup> operation (once the recursive nature of the Knot is taken into account).

 If the two cut segments overlap fully (i.e. Segment [a:b] and Segment [b:a] are the cuts) then we will calculate the Agree case (seen below) and if it is a smaller loop than our minimum, replace it. so if we had Cut Segment: [a:b]